PySimpleSQL/pysimplesql/README.md

 We will break each of these down below to give you a better understanding of how each of these features works.
 ## Convenience Functions
+See Record Navigation below for some good examples...
 ## Control Binding

 ## Automatic Requerying